What Is The Difference Between Copyrights And Patents?

 Investors will be comfortable in knowing they are looking at a unique idea

-Manufactures will see exclusivity with your protected idea
+Manufacturers will see exclusivity with your protected idea

 What’s the best protection for my product?

 It all depends on what stage of the development process you’re at.
-If you have a new idea, written or drawn out then this can be copyrighted to ensure the exact method, process or product isn’t plagiarised.
+If you have a new idea, written or drawn out, then this can be copyrighted to ensure the exact method, process or product isn’t plagiarised.
 If you have created a completely new prototype, you can apply for a patent to protect this from the competition.

 If you have a copyrighted idea or a patented product and you’re thinking of creating a business based around it, the third piece of intellectual property could come in handy.
 Registering a trademark on your company gives you the exclusive rights to sell your products, or license it out to other companies.